-Mr Sowman says it is crucial that hunters check the regional regulations for the areas they intend to hunt it – for any changes to season lengths, bag limits and any other rules before heading out on Opening Day.
+Mr Sowman says it is crucial that hunters check the regional regulations for the areas they intend to hunt it – for any changes to season lengths, bag limits and any other rules before heading out on opening weekend.

-Wellington and Nelson – Marlborough Regions are banning magazine extensions for shotguns.
+Wellington and Nelson – Marlborough regions have banned magazine extensions for shotguns.

 The shot restrictions have a conservation aim, and also encourage hunters not to shoot at birds moving out of range.

-“It’s another tool to help sustainability – that will help limit the number of ducks being harvested,” Mr Sowman says.
+“It’s another tool to help limit the number of ducks being harvested,” Mr Sowman says.

-“Southland for example, offers a bigger bag limit for Opening Weekend than for the rest of the season.”
+“North Canterbury and Southland, for example, offer bigger bag limits for opening weekend than for the rest of the season.”